Do you have a trashy co-worker? We can help!

 This plan sets the recycling bar very high for all businesses and individuals in the county but don’t let that discourage you.
 Creating your plan and reporting your numbers on an annual basis can overwhelm anyone but there are resources and companies like us that can help.
 If you’re feeling downright overwhelmed when drafting your annual report on waste separation or unsure of where to start with an action plan to increase diversion all you have do to get started is give us a call.
 We specialize in managing your headaches and we have over a decade of experience of sustainability consulting.
 Let us navigate you through your waste stream solution options.
 To put some “proof in the pudding”, as some would say, we are proud to share one of our success stories that we like to call the “waste free zone”.

-Take a minute to lean over and have a peek in your trash can… Does is look like this?
+Take a minute to lean over and have a peek in your trash can…what do you see?

 Did you know that the majority of waste produced at your desk, 75% or more, is all recyclable materials?
 If you don’t each lunch at your desk that number will likely be closer to 100%!
 So… why bother collecting trash in your office space at all?
 By swapping the majority of your collection bins from trash cans to recycling bins, it is a lot easier to reach 100% waste segregation.